DPW Women's Worlds Championship

 The DPW Women's Worlds Championship is a women's professional wrestling world championship owned and promoted by Deadlock Pro-Wrestling (DPW).
 Raychell Rose was the inaugural champion.
-Queen Aminata is the current champion in her first reign.
-She defeated Nicole Matthews at DPW Super Battle on October 19, 2025.
+Mei Suruga is the current champion in her first reign.
+She won the vacant title by defeating Lena Kross at 4th Anniversary on December 12, 2025.
+Previous champion Queen Aminata vacated the title due to a neck injury.

 The title has been defended in the main event of six major DPW events.

 History

 The title was announced on March 21, 2022, on Twitter and was won by Raychell Rose who defeated Rosemary in a tournament final at Believe the Hype on August 6, 2022.